Khatchi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that cahnges the owner to vincent and the group owner to staff for all files and directories
+A script that cahnges the owner and the group owner of _hello to vincent and staff respectively